mastercomfig/mastercomfig/docs/customization/custom_configs.md

 * `switchconsole`: Command for toggling console and console output.
 This is able to reduce the performance impact of console logging when the console is not toggled on.

 ### Bot Commands
+!!! note
+    You must have the Bot-Support addon to use these commands.

 These commands are for bots.
 * `bot_add_6s`: Creates bots in the meta class layout and teams of 6s matches.
 * `bot_add_highlander`: Creates bots in the class layout and teams of highlander matches.